Explore My City Rome with Guest Blogger Marta Correale

-We’re super excited to be launching today our summer series EXPLORE MY CITY where expats and travellers alike from around the world give us the inside scoop on what to do with babies, toddlers and kids in the town they call home.
+We’re super excited to be launching today our guest series EXPLORE MY CITY where expats and travellers alike from around the world give us the inside scoop on what to do with babies, toddlers and kids in the town they call home.

 Our first guest blogger for the season is Marta from Mama Loves Rome – a native Italian who now calls Dublin home with her family.
 She walks us through the ins and outs of visiting the immensely popular European destination Rome, with a baby!!!

 The first time I went to Rome with my son, he was only two months old.
 Rome is my hometown, but my children are born in Ireland, so when I first went to the Eternal City as a new parent, there was a lot I had to re-learn about it: would it be too hot for a baby in the summer?
 Is it buggy friendly?
 And how about equipment: would it be hard to find baby things?